olson-sean-k/wax/README.md

 Character classes have notable platform-specific behavior, because they match arbitrary characters in native paths but never match path separators.
-This means that if a character class **only** matches path separators on a given platform, then the character class is considered empty and matches nothing.
+This means that if a character class consists of **only** path separators on a given platform, then the character class is considered empty and matches nothing.
 For example, in the expression `a[/]b` the character class `[/]` matches nothing on Unix and Windows.
 Such character classes are not rejected, because the role of arbitrary characters depends on the platform.
-In practice, this is rarely a concern, but such patterns should be avoided.
+In practice, this is rarely a concern, but **such patterns should be avoided**.

 Character classes have limited utility on their own, but compose well with [repetitions](#repetitions).